top of page

 12. Slips, Trips, and Falls

 Preventable falls are a major cause of workplace injuries.
-Discuss proper footwear, keeping walkways clear, using slip-resistant mats, stair safety, and adequate lighting.
-Encourage workers to report hazards and maintain good housekeeping practices.
+Discuss proper footwear, keeping walkways clear, using slip-resistant mats, ensuring stair safety, and maintaining adequate lighting.
+Encourage workers to report hazards and practice good housekeeping.

 13. Chemical Safety